abhishekgdangi/hackindia/README.md

 **HackIndia** is a free, no-login platform built specifically for Indian engineering students to prepare for placements and discover opportunities.
 It aggregates live hackathons, internships, and tech events — and provides 13 powerful placement tools powered by AI.

-> Built by a CSE student at DSCE Bengaluru, for Indian students.
+> Built by a CSE(Data Science) student at DSCE Bengaluru, for Indian students.

 ---